RibbonCommunications/citrix-webrtc-sdk/README.md

 #### Media
 - getUserMedia does not return a valid MediaStream object
 - Direct access of AudioContext not currently supported/doesn't work as expected
-- No ability to play local audio file (Phase 2 deliverable)
+- No ability to play local audio file (coming soon...)

 #### Video calls
+- Video calls do not work correctly when this SDK is used in a browser, so calls should be audio-only
 - Video calls may use the wrong camera if more than one present
 - Errors when ending video calls